leanprover-community/lean4-metaprogramming-book/md/intro.md

   | var : String → Arith        -- variable
 ```

-Now we declare a syntax category to describe the grammar that we will beparsing.
+Now we declare a syntax category to describe the grammar that we will be parsing.
 Notice that we control the precedence of `+` and `*` by writing
 `syntax:75` for multiplication indicating that multiplication binds tighter than
 addition (the higher the number, the tighter the binding).
 This allows us to
 declare _precedence_ when defining new syntax.